-Like the lichens, the bryophytes can be found in almost all areas capable of supporting plant life in the Antarctic, though they are not as widespread.
-Moss lawns often occur on meltwater flushes from ponds, such as at Casey station, or from glaciers, such as the Canada Glacier in Southern Victoria Land.
+Bryophytes can be found in almost all areas that are capable of supporting plant life in the Antarctic.
+Moss lawns often occur on meltwater flushes from ponds (such as at Casey station), or from glaciers (such as the Canada Glacier in Victoria Land).

-The bryophytes exhibit a number of adaptations to the Antarctic environment.
-Many of the mosses have tightly packed stems and shoots to minimise water loss.
-Some mosses have orange carotenoid pigments which may help prevent photosystem damage during the growing season.
-Snow cover is important in protecting plants from wind, windblown ice and sand particles and extremes of temperature.
-If the protective cover of snow is removed then photoinhibition can occur, dramatically decreasing growth rates.
+Many of the mosses in Antarctica have tightly packed stems and shoots to minimise water loss.
+Some mosses have orange carotenoid pigments.
+These may help protect the photosystem from damage during the growing season.
+Snow cover protects the plants from wind, windblown particles and temperature extremes.
+If the protective cover of snow is removed, photoinhibition can occur, which decreases growth rates.

-The impact of climate change is a major research topic of interest in the Antarctic terrestrial ecosystems, particularly the impact on bryophytes.
-Temperature, UVB, water availability and exposure to wind are key factors that are changing in various ways in different locations.
-Temperatures on the Antarctic peninsula are rising at some of the fastest rates on the planet.
+The impact of climate change on bryophytes is a major research topic of interest.
+Temperature, UVB, water availability and exposure to wind are all key factors that are changing in various ways and locations.
+The rate of the Antarctic peninsula's temperature rise is one of the fastest on the planet.

-Bryophytes are also quite sensitive to atmospheric pollution from distant sources.
+Bryophytes are quite sensitive to atmospheric pollution from distant sources.
 Traces of DDT and organochlorines have been detected in Antarctic bryophytes.
-Radionuclides, possibly of anthropogenic origin, have also been shown to accumulate Antarctic bryophytes, and in soil, lichen and algae.
+Radionuclides have also been shown to accumulate Antarctic bryophytes, and in soil, lichen and algae.
 These radioactive forms can occur naturally, but are potentially from human activity.